El Badi Palace was built in 1578 by Sultan Ahmad al-Mansoor of the Saadian dynasty.

 The donkeys look overworked and neglected.

-It’s the culture of the city, but very different from what I’m used to.
+It’s the culture of Marrakech, but very different from what I’m used to.

-I avoided eye contact with the snake charmers and monkeys in the square, and they stopped approaching me eventually.
+I avoided eye contact with the snake charmers and monkeys on chains, and eventually, they stopped approaching me.

-There are a lot of stray dogs and cats, but they are looked after by the locals, and many of the cats have been rehomed by the owners of the riads.
+There are a lot of stray dogs and cats, but they are looked after by the locals, and many of the cats have been rehomed by the owners of many of the riads.

-They are regularly fed, and the people in Marrakesh are kind and caring as a rule.
+They are regularly fed, and the people in Marrakesh are kind and caring towards them as a rule.

 If you are an animal lover, you may find Marrakech a bit of a culture shock to begin with.